DavidCradock/DC/README.md

 Singleton pattern.

 Do not use unless appropriate.

 Singletons are great for allowing quick access to a "global" object, but as their name implies, prevents creation of multiple instances.

 Their initialisation order can be really messy.

 Use globals instead, or pass pointers/references to objects.

 Strings.

 Use wide strings as it's the default setting, they are recommeded for many positive reasons (IE some user with a weird character is now supported) and it's easier to work with than multibyte.

 Sure, the L"bloody L!" is kinda annoying having to add Ls everywhere, but calm down, it's only a single character to add.
 Relax! :D

 Source code filenaming.

-Prepend "DC" for the library's main include header (and possible .cpp), but for the rest of the files, do not add the "DC" camel style casing, someFileWhichDoesSomething.
+Prepend "DC" for the library's main include header (and possible .cpp), but for the rest of the files, do not add the "DC"

+Camel style casing, someFileWhichDoesSomething.
 It's easy to read and quite sparse.